giriadini/devops-pipeline/README.md

       2. test
  6. Created jenkins pipeline in jenkins and configured git in the pipeline component.
  7. Execute the build-It executes in stages.
+ 8. Deployed the jar and tested the app.

  Versioning:
  ==================